-Over the time that I have been working as a Sober Coach, I’ve found that individuals seeking support often fall into one of four general categories.
+Over the time that I have been working as a Recovery Coach, I’ve found that individuals seeking support often fall into one of three general categories.

-I've listed these categories below, accompanied with the variety of support that you would generally receive from my Sober Coaching services.
+I've listed these categories below, accompanied with the level of support you would generally receive from my Recovery Coaching services.